 Pet Water Cremation, by Aquamation, is a process that is known scientifically as Alkaline Hydrolysis.
 Alkaline Hydrolysis was originally granted a patent in the United States in 1888.

 Alkaline Hydrolysis uses the combination of flowing water and alkalinity to accelerate the natural course of decomposition.

-Pet Water Cremation is being marketed as 'Pet Aquamation' by a growing number of providers throughout the country.
+Pet Water Cremation is being marketed by a growing number of providers throughout these countries.

 Eco-Friendly Pet Cremations is leading the introduction of Pet Water Cremation in Australia.
 We are a Melbourne based business.

-Mr Humphries has also been featured discussing his work in articles in celebrated publications including Time Magazine, New Scientist, The Age and The Sydney Morning Herald.
+Mr Humphries has been featured discussing his work in articles in celebrated publications including Time Magazine, New Scientist, The Age and The Sydney Morning Herald.

 Please visit the Aquamation International website to learn more about Water Cremation, by Aquamation.